Ideation and Product Development

 Lean Project Management for Product Development

 My last article covered a scalable model for lean product development depending on the number of projects and technical objectives.
-Let’s start with the foundational elements from this model: Facilitate a lean project Understand customer needs (requirements validation and/or agile product development) Maximize customer (product) value (product value estimation) A core team leader / project manager partnership…
+Let’s start with the foundational elements from this model: A core team leader / project manager partnership can facilitate these objectives.
+The project manager provides the project management discipline and tools while the core team (and core team…

 Read More